alanguerin/security-library/README.md

 The security library builds on Spring Security and is designed with Spring Boot in mind.
 It is auto-configurable and the project artifact simply needs to be added to a Spring Boot application's classpath to become activated.

+## Build

+This library was for Java 11.
+You may build and install the library into your local Maven repository with the
+following:

+    ./gradlew clean unitTest integrationTest build publishToMavenLocal -x test --info

 ## Authentication

 The security library's purpose is to secure HTTP endpoints and authenticate incoming requests.